ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 A crack team of compiler inventors has been in stealth mode for literally months preparing a new way to TDD without having to make up units all the time.

-The compiler (industry buzzword for a linting tool) is so advanced you can:
+The Idris compiler (industry buzzword for a linting tool) is so advanced you can:

 * check all the dynamic types just once at compile time
 * evaluate all possible test cases before the code even runs